 Add concert tours, nightclubs, resorts, sports events, and more to this list and you can see why these industries need special insurance programs to protect themselves from financial loss.

 What Makes A Good Entertainment Insurance Policy?

-This is always a good idea to have if something were to happen to disrupt your business such as an unexpected death or illness. are also packages available which include property damage and general liability coverage in one policy.
+This is always a good idea to have if something were to happen to disrupt your business such as an unexpected death or illness.
+There are also packages available that include property damage and general liability coverage in one policy.